After consenting to and submitting this agreement, you will be redirected to the Housing Application Form for completion.

 M. Proper check-out consists of contacting a Residence Life staff member in the assigned hall during the check-out period and turning in a room key and all check-out materials and publications.
-A room inspection will be conducted by the Residence Life staff member with the resident present to insure the room is vacated in its original condition.
+A room inspection will be conducted by the Residence Life staff member after the departure of the resident to insure the room is vacated in its original condition.

-N. Failure of the student to properly check-out may result in fees/charges as determined by the Residence Life Office.
+N. Failure of the student to properly check-out may result in fees/charges as determined by the Office of Housing & Residence Life.

 O. Any resident who does not move out by the published residence hall closing date will incur charges for the amount of time they remain in their room.

 6. Community Rights and Responsibilities

 A. The resident agrees to satisfy and comply with all academic and behavioral expectations and rules as outlined in the University’s Honor Code, Residence Life Handbook, Student Handbook, other publications regarding student conduct, and all rules or modifications of rules, which shall be subsequently made.

 B. The resident acknowledges that she/he has access to, and understands, the existing rules and regulations referred to in this section.

 C. The resident agrees to comply with all University Fire and Safety Regulations.